Asad1914/Rematrice/README.md

 ## Overview

 This repo contains the Gazebo model, mesh, and PX4 airframe configuration for the **Rematrice** quadcopter.
-The drone uses a custom STL body with iris-derived propellers scaled to 28 inches.
+The drone uses a custom STL body with iris-derived propellers.

 ### Motor layout (top-down view)